owulveryck/blog/content/post/software1.5.md

 author = "Olivier Wulveryck"
 +++

-In my previous article, I described an implementation of a RNN from scratch in go.
+In a previous article, I described an implementation of an RNN from scratch in go.
 The target is to use the RNN as a processing unit.
-It can become a portable tool usable on any platform and able to grab and process data where they are.
+It can become a portable tool usable on any platform and able to grab and process data where they are
 (for example to find the root-cause of an incident, or as a helper decision tool for capacity management).

 _Note_ I stick to go, because I have in mind that someday this tool could act as a node of a processing network that would communicate via a tuple space.